hisschemoller/single-line-3d-text/README.md

 From there I could take some functions from ThreeJS's `SVGLoader` to parse the SVG strings into `Path` objects, en then create `Line` objects for each character and align them horizontally as a line of text in a `Group`.

 Very cheap and simple text.
 The only thing I don't like about the `LineBasicMaterial` text is that lines can only be 1 pixel wide.
 I would have liked to be able to adjust the line thickness.
+I will try and see if I can change that at some point, but for now this code does what I need.

 ![Ed Logg](public/img/ed_logg.jpg?raw=true 'Ed Logg')